Views of Elon Musk: Race and white nationalism

 In May 2023, Musk attacked George Soros on Twitter after the investor sold a small stake in Tesla, comparing Soros to the Jewish supervillain Magneto.
 In his defence, Musk stated he believes Soros wanted to "erode the very fabric of civilization".
-Musk's comment was criticized as being antisemitic by the Anti-Defamation League (ADL), noting that Soros had long been the target of conspiracy theories, and by a member of the Israeli Foreign Ministry.
+Musk's comment was criticized as antisemitic by the Anti-Defamation League (ADL), noting that Soros had long been the target of conspiracy theories, and by a member of the Israeli Foreign Ministry.
 He was also defended by a minister of Israeli's Ministry of Diaspora Affairs, who deemed the post as not being antisemitic.
 Musk later denied being antisemitic and described himself as a "pro-Semite".

 In August 2023, Musk criticized the "Kill the Boer" song which was sung by Julius Malema during a rally for the far-left South African political party Economic Freedom Fighters, asserting that the song advocated the genocide of white people, which was rejected by Malema.
 A month later, Musk assured Benjamin Netanyahu that he was against antisemitism.
 Musk discussed the issues online with a panel of right-leaning Jewish leaders including former Israeli president Reuven Rivlin, attorney Alan Dershowitz, who represented Donald Trump in his first impeachment trial, as well as several Rabbis including Shmuley Boteach, where Musk denied allegations of antisemitism and cited the suspension of Kanye West as an example of enforcement on his platform.
 The group also criticized the ADL's criticism of Musk.

 If somebody is going to try to blackmail me with advertising, blackmail me with money, go fuck yourself.
 Go fuck yourself.
 Is that clear?
 I hope it is.